“It is better to know some of the questions than all of the answers.” – James Thurber

 3.)
 State collapse.
 Fans of collapse literature will enjoy this part of the book the most.
 It reads much like the “classics” of collapse literature–Joseph Tainter, Jared Diamond, William Orphuls, Thomas Homer-Dixon, Ronald Wright, Spengler, Gibbon, et. al.

+Despite all their government-bashing rhetoric, the very rich have always benefited more from the existence of the state than the rest of us.
 Because the wealthy simply have more to lose, the loss of state capacity and its attendant trade flows affects them disproportionately.
 Instability also is bad news for them, as large fortunes rely on political stability.
 So leveling is effected more by the loss of elite income than by raising the living standards of the poor, which often fall as well, just not as much relative to where they started.

 State failure was a powerful means of leveling because of the multiple ways it interfered with the enrichment of the ruling class…in premodern societies, elite wealth was primarily derived from two sources-the accumulation of resources through investment in productive assets or activities such as land, trade, and finance and predatory accumulation via State service, graft, and plunder.
 Both income streams critically depended on the stability of the state: the former because state power provided a measure of protection for economic activity and the latter even more so for the simple reason that scare institutions served as a vehicle for generating and allocating gains.
 State failure might lower returns on capital and completely erase profits derived from the exercise of or from proximity to political power.